 Incredible shot of Dilbar with Madame Gu in the foreground.
 She features an interior by Winch Design and an exterior by @espen.oeino.
 Madame Gu features both an exterior and interior by Winch Design . . .
 Dilbar delivered at @luerssenyachts Madame Gu delivered at @feadship . . .
 Photography by @yvangrubski . . . #winchdesign #wd #wdyachts #wdexteriors #wdinteriors . . . #Dilbar #madamegu #luerssen #feadship #yacht #yachts #yachtlifestyle #superyacht #megayacht #yachtdesign #luxuryyacht #yachting #yachtexterior #yachtinterior #interiordesign #interiors #luxuryinteriors #luxurytravel #luxurylifestyle #billionairelifestyle #billionairetoys

-2. She has a collossal amount of cabling onboard…
+2. She has a colossal amount of cabling onboard…

 3. Owner and Guest living space onboard is spread over 3,800 square metres, or 104 London apartments.

-According to the Guardian newspaper the average London flat covers 46 square metres- meaning Dilbar is much, much larger than your flat (and your friend’s flats, and their parents flats, and their neighbours flats, all rolled into one).????
+According to the Guardian newspaper, the average London flat covers 46 square metres- meaning Dilbar is much, much larger than your flat (and your friend’s flats, and their parents flats, and their neighbors flats, all rolled into one).????

-4. Lurssen say she only took 52 months to build.
+4. Lurssen says that the 156m Dilbar only took 52 months to build.

 To put this into perspective, it took around 100,000 slaves over 20 years to build the Great Pyramid: a stone structure of average height with no diesel engines or advanced audio-visual system.